Call for Proceedings - ISMB/ECCB 2019 – Closed

 Papers submitted for review should represent original, previously unpublished work.
 At the time the paper is submitted to ISMB/ECCB 2019, and for the entire review period, the paper should not be under review by any other conference or scientific journal.

-Papers will be accepted electronically, in PDF format only, at the submission site until Monday, January 28, 2019 at 23:59 (11:59 pm) Pacific time. *No extensions are granted*
+Papers will be accepted electronically, in PDF format only, at the submission site until Monday, January 28, 2019 midnight in the time zone of your choice. *No extensions are granted*